jon-kamis/go-finance-manager/README.md

 `docker compose up --build`

+The application can then be accessed at http://localhost:3000

 ### Running the application in individual layers
 Alternatively, if you would like to build the application by individual layers, you can do the following